Izdatyi/node-red-contrib-fusion/README.md

 This node will save all incoming messages in memory and publish dictionaries of messages whenever a message is updated.

 Dictionaries must be configured by sending a message with the topic `fusion-configuration`.
 Its payload is a configuration object.
 The key `outputTopic`  configures the topic of the published dictionary *(`fusion` by default)*.
 The key `inputTopics` is a list of topics to fusion *(empty list by default)*.
-When `allow-undefined` is true, dictionaries containing undefined values will be published as well *(false by default)*.
+When `allowUndefined` is true, dictionaries containing undefined values will be published as well *(false by default)*.
+A `additionalData` object could be set to include in the fused messages.

 Dictionaries may be deleted by sending a message with the topic `fusion-deletion` and the outputTopic as payload.

-All other messages with topics different to `fusion-configuration` will simply be saved for usage in dictionaries.
+All other messages with topics different to `fusion-configuration` or `fusion-deletion` will simply be saved for usage in dictionaries.
 In the current implementation, the messages are saved forever, or until the next NodeRed deployment.

 ### Example